CERA @ AERA 2019

 In this paper, we explore how a board game design could support both systems thinking and social interactions of learners.
 We designed a board game as part of a project that challenged graduate students to develop a game in which players could change the game rules.
 The rule change allows players to become more conscious of the game rules, and therefore, engage in learning of the game mechanics as well as how the system might be influenced by the rules.
 Our game board called Green Economy provides a flexible space for the emergent social interactions, and helps students think, act, and engage as a part of the game and social system.
 We report two-day gameplay observations in a Master of Education course.
 During the gameplay sessions, we observed and took notes about players observations, reactions, and the strategies employed in the game.
 We also collected photos from two days of the observations.
 We observed that players were engaged in systems thinking and anticipatory analyses by interacting with the various game design elements mainly the rule system.
 We argue that both the playtime and the reflective discussion are essential in engaging learners as part of the emergent social and complex system.

-Exploring How Equity Becomes Recontextualized in Secondary Schools by Policy Actors in the Enactment Of Educational Policies in Trinidad and Tobago and Ontario, Canada
+Examining how Equity become Recontextualized by Policy Actors in the Enactment of Educational Policies

 Kathleen Sandy-Thompson (Western University)

-Educational equity policies as the Trinidad and Tobago Education Sector Strategic Plan (TTESSP: 2011-2015) and the Ontario Education Equity Action Plan (OEEAP: 2017-2019) are geared toward achieving equity for all students in the education system in both Trinidad and Tobago and Ontario Canada.
-Despite the establishment of equity principles in both the TTESSP: 2011-2015, and the OEEAP 2017-2019, issues of inequality in the education system in both Trinidad and Tobago and Ontario continue to exist.
+Educational equity policies as the Trinidad and Tobago Education Sector Strategic Plan (TTESSP: 2011-2015) and the Ontario Education Equity Action Plan (OEEAP: 2017-2019) are geared toward achieving equity for all students in the education system in both Trinidad and Tobago, and Ontario, Canada.

-Generally, a key problem in the enactment of educational equity policies, is that policy principles may become recontextualized, thus shifting the focus, and meaning of equity to the periphery of policy processes.
+However, a key problem in the enactment of educational equity policies, is that policy principles and mandates may become recontextualized by policy actors, thus shifting the focus, and meaning of equity to the periphery of policy processes.

 ****All presentations are delivered in English only****